-- (i) Production costs include the direct cost of materials and labour related to the medical cannabis sold.
+- (i) Production costs include the direct cost of materials and labour, including supervisors and indirect labour, related to the medical cannabis sold.
 This would include growing, cultivation and harvesting costs, stringent quality assurance and quality control, cannabis oil processing costs, as well as packaging, labelling and amortization of production equipment and greenhouse infrastructure utilized in the production of medical cannabis.
+Included in indirect labour is the cost of all employees, such as custodial, maintenance, etc., who do not directly interact with the plants or inventory but operate within the greenhouse production area.
 All medical cannabis shipped and sold by Aphria has been grown and produced by the Company. - (ii) Fair value adjustment on sale of inventory is part of the Company's cost of sales due to IFRS standards relating to agriculture and biological assets (i.e. living plants or animals).
-This line item represents the net effect of the non-cash fair value adjustment of inventory sold in the period. - (iii) Fair value adjustment on growth of biological assets is part of the Company's cost of sales due to IFRS standards relating to agriculture and biological assets (i.e. living plants or animals).
-This line item represents the net effect of the non-cash fair value adjustment of biological assets (medical cannabis) produced and sold in the period.
-In an effort to increase transparency, management deems it necessary to disclose that inventory of harvested cannabis (Note 7 Consolidated financial statements for the three months and six months ended November 30, 2017) consists of harvested cannabis, harvested cannabis trim and cannabis oil, of which harvested cannabis is carried at a value of \$3.75 per gram, harvested cannabis trim is carried at \$3.00 per gram and cannabis oil is carried at \$0.625 per mL (6mL of cannabis oil is equivalent to 1 gram of dried product).
+This line item represents the effect of the non-cash fair value adjustment of inventory sold in the period. - (iii) Fair value adjustment on growth of biological assets is part of the Company's cost of sales due to IFRS standards relating to agriculture and biological assets (i.e. living plants or animals).
+This line item represents the effect of the non-cash fair value adjustment of biological assets (medical cannabis) produced in the period.
+In an effort to increase transparency, inventory of harvested cannabis (Note 6 Consolidated financial statements for the three months and nine months ended February 28, 2018) consists of harvested cannabis, harvested cannabis trim and cannabis oil, of which harvested cannabis is carried at a value of \$3.75 per gram, harvested cannabis trim is carried at \$3.00 per gram and cannabis oil is carried at \$0.64 per mL (6mL of cannabis oil is equivalent to 1 gram of dried product).